hapijs/hapi/docs/Reference.md

 JavaScript object, sent stringified.
 The 'Content-Type' header defaults to 'application/json'.
 Supports all the methods provided by
 [`Generic`](#generic) as well as:

 - `raw` - the unmodified, unstringified object.
-Any direct manipulation must be followed with `update()`.
+Can be directly manipulated before `onPreResponse` is called, afterwhich a new `Obj` response must be created to modify the response payload.
-- `update(options)` - updates the string representation of the object response after changes to `raw` where `options` includes:
+- `options(options)` - updates response configuration where `options` includes these optional keys:
-    - `type` - optional 'Content-Type' HTTP header value.
+    - `type` - 'Content-Type' HTTP header value.
 Defaults to `'text/html'`.
-    - `encoding` - optional 'Content-Type' HTTP header encoding property.
+    - `encoding` - 'Content-Type' HTTP header encoding property.
 Defaults to `'utf-8'`.
+    - `replacer` - the `JSON.stringify()` replacer function or array.
+Defaults to no action.
+    - `space` - the `JSON.stringify()` number of spaces to indent nested object keys.
+Defaults to no indentation.

 ```javascript
 var Hapi = require('hapi');